-Imagine you have the world’s gold stored in the ultra securely engineered Fort Knox under heavy armed guard.
+Imagine you have the world’s gold stored in the ultra-securely engineered Fort Knox under heavily armed guard.
 You build a small, poorly engineered shack and call it Fort Knox Lite, securing it with a single guard.
 You paint some rocks a gold color and put them in the shack.
 You then announce to the world that you’ve “forked gold” and issued every holder of gold an equivalent amount of free rocks inside your shack.

-As an example, let’s take a look at Bitcoin Cash (BCH), possibly the best-marketed fork of Bitcoin.
-This coin launched in 2017, at the tail of a long war over the Bitcoin block size, a parameter that affects both the transactional capacity and decentralization aspects of Bitcoin.
+For example, let’s look at Bitcoin Cash (BCH), possibly the best-marketed fork of Bitcoin.
+This coin launched in 2017, at the tail of a long war over the Bitcoin block size.
+This parameter affects both the transactional capacity and decentralization aspects of Bitcoin.
 Everyone who held Bitcoin was given equal amounts of the new coin.
-Many Bitcoin holders immediately sold this “costless” variety in order to accumulate more of the truly scarce original Bitcoin, driving the price lower.
+Many Bitcoin holders immediately sold this “costless” variety to accumulate more of the truly scarce original Bitcoin, driving the price lower.
 Although this coin shares more than 99% of its code and thus technical DNA with Bitcoin, the market has valued it at only around 3 to 4% of Bitcoin’s value.
 Dozens more forks followed, trying to co-opt Bitcoin’s brand name, but the market valuations of those fared even worse.

 As you consider the thousands of cryptocurrencies that have been created, none of which have significant market value and almost nonexistent liquidity, ponder this paradox: creating Bitcoin forks is free and easy.
 However, changing the rules of Bitcoin or creating new Bitcoins is anything but easy.
 Next time you hear someone with limited Bitcoin knowledge ask why Bitcoin is special, answer with that.